Star Wars Episode I: Jedi Power Battles

-Star Wars Episode I: Jedi Power Battles is an action Star Wars video game set during the time frame of Star Wars: Episode I – The Phantom Menace.
-The game was first released for the PlayStation, and afterwards for the Dreamcast and the Game Boy Advance (the latter under the title Star Wars: Jedi Power Battles).
+Star Wars Episode I: Jedi Power Battles is a 2000 action video game based on the 1999 film Star Wars: Episode I – The Phantom Menace.
+It was released for the PlayStation and Dreamcast in 2000, followed by the Game Boy Advance in 2001 (under the title Star Wars: Jedi Power Battles).
+A remastered version of the game was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S in January 2025.

 Gameplay

-Jedi Power Battles is a mix of a platform game and a beat 'em up.
+Jedi Power Battles is an action game that combines elements of the platform and beat 'em up genres.
 Emphasis is placed both on completing jumping sequences and defeating enemies.
 Players can choose from one of five prequel-era Jedi and run, jump, slash, and use the Force through the game's ten levels, starting on the Trade Federation Battleship and ending with the battle against Darth Maul on Naboo.
 The player's primary weapon is a lightsaber used to fight through waves of enemies and deflect blaster shots.
 The lightsaber combat is rather simplified with a system that lets the player lock on to the nearest enemy using the R1 button.
 Items and the force can also be used for special attacks.
 On most levels jumping puzzles make up a large portion of the challenge.
 There are a few segments in which the player can pilot various craft.
 The single player campaign can also be played in cooperative mode with a second player, while the Dreamcast version has an additional training mode and a two player duel mode.
 As players progress additional lightsaber combos and force powers are unlocked.